canonical/craft-parts/docs/common/craft-parts/explanation/parts.rst

 the :ref:`stage_snaps` and :ref:`stage_packages` properties.
 Files to be deployed are specified using the :ref:`stage` property.

-.. ifconfig:: project in ("Rockcraft",)
+.. ifconfig:: project in ("Rockcraft", "Snapcraft")

-   Chisel slices can be specified in :ref:`stage_packages` property as well, but they are mutually exclusive to use with deb system packages.
+   Chisel slices can be specified in :ref:`stage_packages` as well, but they cannot be mixed with deb packages.

 In the final *prime* step, the files needed for deployment are copied from the staging area to the priming area.
 During this step the ``prime`` property